vvoutilainen/CheatSheets/FAQ.md

   - In observational studies with no explicit causal interpretation: make allow for comparisons between units, eg. "when comparing two children whose mothers have the same level of education, the child whose mother is X IQ points higher is predicted to have a test score that is 6x higher, on average" (Gelman, Hill, Vehtari 2021 p.
 134)
   - In predection tasks, to increase (in-sample) goodness of fit ([non-decreasing property of R2](https://stats.stackexchange.com/a/401466/162538))

+- What is the difference between an *error term* and *residual term*?
+  - "Error" or "disturbance" in a structural causal model is an unobserved, exogenous (influencing outcome but not influenced by other variables) variable that is shaped by physical reality.
+In statistical sense, "statistical error" or "statistical disturbance" is the amount by which an observation differs from its expected value.
+  - "Residual" is an artifact of the analysis, which, by definition, is uncorrelated with the regressor.
+It is the difference between observed value and the estimated value.
+In statistical sense, it is the observable estimate of the unobservable statistical error.
+  - See [Wikipedia](https://en.wikipedia.org/wiki/Errors_and_residuals) and page 8 of [Pearl (2021)](https://ftp.cs.ucla.edu/pub/stat_ser/r370.pdf)

+  the deviation of the observed value from the (unobservable) true value of a quantity

 ## Estimation

 - What is the difference between MLE and least-squares?
 [Here](https://stats.stackexchange.com/questions/143705/maximum-likelihood-method-vs-least-squares-method) and [here](https://stats.stackexchange.com/questions/12562/equivalence-between-least-squares-and-mle-in-gaussian-model).